Why Idaho for Your Next Meeting or Event?

 New & Coming Soon

-Reopened since June, the Boise Centre has introduced its new Clean & Safe program, which includes enhanced disinfecting protocols, temperature checks, new seating capacities and more.
+As of February, the Boise Centre, which reopened last June, hosts events for up to 50 people per room with physical-distancing and other precautionary measures.
+The convention facility is following its Clean & Safe program, which includes enhanced disinfecting protocols, temperature checks, new seating capacities and more.
 The facility has also gained GBAC Star certification from the Global Biorisk Advisory Council.

 Recent Hotel & Venue Additions

 The 112-key Hotel 43 and its sister, the 252-room Grove Hotel, have instituted a number of new health and safety protocols, such as sanitizing all surface areas of airport shuttles between trips, including seat covers, door handles and the steering wheel.

 The Grove Hotel Also has opened a fourth-floor terrace with sun shades and a fire pit; food-and-beverage service comes from the in-house restaurant, Trillium.
 The spot looks out on the Boise Train Depot and the surrounding foothills.

 At the Wassmuth Center for Human Rights, a plan is in place to build a $3 million human-rights education center next to its Anne Frank Memorial.
 Announced on Martin Luther King Jr. Day (the center's 25th anniversary), construction will bring in a new sculpture by Boise metal artist Ken McCall titled "Uplifted" that draws on the text of the Universal Declaration for Human Rights.